 The Russian Aerospace Forces are armed with Mi-8 combat helicopters.
-However, a design feature of the fuel system poses a direct threat to the crew's lives in the event of a fire, according to a retired military pilot, author of the Telegram channel Fighterbomber.
+However, a design feature of the fuel system, in the event of a fire, poses a direct threat to the lives of the crew, said a retired military pilot, author of the Fighterbomber Telegram channel.

-He pointed out that the recent emergency with the Mi-8, in which the crew commander died and rescuers were burned alive, raised the question of the safety of the large, unprotected kerosene tank inside the helicopter.
+He drew attention to the fact that the recent emergency with the Mi-8, in which the crew commander died and rescuers were burned alive, raised the question of the safety of the location of a large unprotected kerosene tank inside the cabin of the rotorcraft.

-I don't know why the tanks on the Mi-8 can't be taken outside.
-I think it's easier and cheaper for the state to recruit new rescuers than to take the tanks outside.
+I don't know why it's not possible to move the tanks on the Mi-8 to the outside.
+I think it is easier and cheaper for the state to recruit new rescuers than to take the tanks outside.

 The Mi-8 was developed at OKB-329 under the leadership of designer Mikhail Mil.
-It is the most mass-produced twin-engine helicopter in the world.
+It is the most massive twin-engine helicopter in the world.

 Mi-8 Characteristics